 Add the lemon juice, chili sauce, Worcestershire sauce and dried onion.
 Beat until smooth.

-- 1 8 oz block cream cheese softened to room temp.
+- 8 ounce block cream cheese, softened to room temperature

 - 1/3 cup mayonnaise